Call for Papers: "The EU after Brexit: New Options for Differentiated Integration?" (EP-JMN Workshop – Salamanca) – Deadline: 30 June 2021

 Call for Papers

-Prof. Juan Santos Vara (Jean Monnet Chair in EU External Action, University of Salamanca) and Prof. Ramses A. Wessel (University of Groningen) welcome submissions of papers proposals for the Workshop on "The EU after Brexit: New Options for Differentiated Integration?", that will take place at the Facultad de Derecho, Universidad de Salamanca.
+Prof. Juan Santos Vara (Jean Monnet Chair in EU External Action, University of Salamanca) and Prof. Ramses A. Wessel (University of Groningen) welcome submissions of papers proposals for the Workshop on "The EU after Brexit: New Options for Differentiated Integration?", that will take place at the Facultad de Derecho, Universidad de Salamanca, on 28-29 October 2021.

 The aim of the Workshop is to assess the implications of Brexit for European integration.
 While part of the scholarship sees Brexit as a tragedy for the European integration process, others have pointed to possible advantages that would allow for further integration in certain areas.
 In any case, Brexit seems to have triggered a new debate on the ways in which the EU Member States could proceed, together or in smaller groups.
 In that sense the current debates reflect the earlier discussions on a geometrie variable or concentric circles.
-Apart from assessing theoretical, conceptual implications of Brexit for integration scenarios, the Workshop will address different policy areas and highlight options and obstacles to provide input to the Conference on the Future of Europe that will run from 2020-2022.
-The Conference will be officially launched on the 9 May 2020 - 70 years after the signing of the Schuman Declaration and 75 years after the end of the Second World War.
+Apart from assessing theoretical, conceptual implications of Brexit for integration scenarios, the Workshop will address different policy areas and highlight options and obstacles to provide input to the Conference on the Future of Europe that was officially launched on the 9 May 2021 - 71 years after the signing of the Schuman Declaration and 76 years after the end of the Second World War.
+The Conference on the Future of Europe will open a new space for debate with citizens to address Europe’s challenges and priorities.
+Since its creation, the European Union has faced multiple challenges.
+With the COVID19 pandemic, the European Union’s unique model was challenged like never before.

 Papers can be submitted on various topics related to the implications of Brexit for European integration, including: a) Theoretical approaches to European integration and differentiation; b) Integration/differentiation on EU principles and values; c) Integration/differentiation in the internal market; d) Integration/differentiation in CFSP/CSDP; d) Integration/differentiation in the AFSJ; e) Integration/differentiation in environmental/climate policy.